-Ashley Resch Showcases Cleavage And Curves In Leather Cutout Bra & Racy BDSM Gear: ‘Let Me Remind You’
+Ashley Resch Showcases Cleavage And Curves In Leather Cutout Bra & Racy BDSM Gear: 'Let Me Remind You'

 An admirer had a theory about why she was rocking this outfit.

-“You’re about to teach a bad boy a lesson,” they mused and followed the sentiment with a heart-eyed emoji.
+"You're about to teach a bad boy a lesson," they mused, following the sentiment with a heart-eyed emoji.

 A second person also commented on her caption and indicated that they may need periodic reminders.